0x416c616e/clearclipboard/README.md

 ## Why clear the clipboard?

-I use LastPass, which is a browser-based password manager.
-Sometimes, it can just autofill login info.
-Other times, it doesn't work quite right, so you end up having to just go to the LastPass page and then copy a password.
-As a result, this means that your clipboard will often have a password copied to it.
-So I found myself needing to copy something else to the clipboard afterwards, so I won't leak my passwords accidentally.
-This browser add-on solves that problem.
+Sometimes you copy something to the clipboard temporarily, like an API key or whatever, but you don't want to accidentally paste it again later.
+This add-on makes it quicker and easier to copy something else to the clipboard.

 ## How to install it in Firefox